gorlak/gorlak.github.io/_posts/2016-08-06-insomniac-core-dump.md

 Jonathan G, Tony Arciuolo, Elan R, Jonathan A, Guest: Tony Albrect

-* Jonny: Macros that instrument the codebase for on-screen profiler, hooked into RAD's Telemetry
+* Jonny: Macros that instrument the codebase for on-screen profiler (standard stuff), hooked into RAD's Telemetry
 * Tony: Debug shader to draw skinned characters at bind pose in contrast color was very helpful in Sunset Overdrive
 * Elan, Jon A: WPA is a fantastic tool for getting a lot of profile data
 * Elan: Dota2? (referenced indirectly) has $500/microsecond of server CPU cost at scale